 What payroll service provider should you use?
 Use these tips to evaluate and choose a payroll company to handle your small business needs.

 When payday rolls around, employees automatically assume they will not only be paid, but be paid the correct amount.
-An easy way to help ensure everyone is receiving payment and to keep the IRS off your back is a payroll service.
+An easy way to help ensure everyone is receiving payment and to keep the IRS off your back is a best payroll software.
 Although you could do small business payroll yourself using specialized software, it’s often less time-consuming and less stressful to use a professional service to deal with confusing tax laws and make sure everything is handled correctly.

 One way to find a payroll service is to ask other small businesses for their recommendations.
 A recommendation from someone you know means that chances are they’ll be honest about their level of satisfaction with the company.